Inspire the Next Generation!

 What is the aim of Community Mentoring?

-While Community Mentoring will increase mentees’ confidence in relation to higher education, Community Mentoring ultimately, at the highest-level, aims to improve the levels of diversity in higher education and increase equity of access for all communities in Dublin.
+While Community Mentoring will increase mentees’ confidence in relation to higher education, Community Mentoring ultimately, at the highest-level, aims to improve the levels of diversity in higher education and increase equity of access for all communities in Ireland.

 The feel-good factor, of course!
 Community Mentors often speak about the feel-good factor of ‘giving back’ to their community or supporting an organisation they are passionate about.
 As well as the feel-good factor, Community Mentors will be provided with a certificate they can share on Linkedin, glowing references, the opportunity to meet like-minded people, develop their employability skills and most importantly, be a part of a team actively tackling educational inequality in a hands-on way.